-Coronavirus: Countries shut borders over new variant in southern Africa
+Coronavirus: Countries shut borders over new South Africa variant

 The WHO has warned against countries hastily imposing travel restrictions, saying they should look to a "risk-based and scientific approach."

-Nevertheless, the UK, Japan and the Netherlands have halted flights from these southern African nations:
+Nevertheless, an increasing amount of nations including the UK, Japan and the Netherlands have temporarily halted flights from these southern African nations:

 - South Africa